 By TAVIVAT PUNTARIGVIVAT - September 18, 2017

-This electronic edition has been prepared by the Buddhadāsa Indapañño Archives in 2017 with the kind permission of the author.
+This electronic edition was prepared by the Buddhadāsa Indapañño Archives in 2017 with the kind permission of the author.

 In response to rapid social change in Thailand, Bhikkhu Buddhadāsa (1906-1993), a leading Thai Buddhist thinker who was recognized by the UNESCO in 2006 on the occasion of his centenary as a world’s eminent personality, has interpreted Buddhism not only from a religious point of view but also from a socio-political perspective.
 After devoting most of his life to reforming Buddhism in Thailand, Buddhadāsa found it necessary to address socio-political and ecological issues from a Buddhist perspective.